 You can create targeted & personalized content

-The flexibility that emails offer when it comes to content and personalization is unmatched: you can create multiple campaigns with different copies and a variation of subject lines, including the recipient’s first name in the beginning of the email.
+The flexibility that emails offer when it comes to content and personalization is unmatched: you can create multiple campaigns with different copies and a variation of subject lines, including the recipient’s first name at the beginning of the email.
 This doesn’t only get the customer’s attention and create a better connection, it’s proven to increase both engagement and click-through rates.

 Nowadays, social media offers great tools and platforms for even the smallest businesses to grow.
 However it’s becoming harder for brands to keep up with the ever-changing algorithms and create relevant and compelling content that will reach current, and potential customers.
 Emails on the other hand offer a more versatile platform to create more detailed and informative content.
 Because the audiences receiving your emails are already interested in receiving and hearing about, they’ll spend more time exploring and reading your content.